Welcome to The Jackson Project

 The Jackson Project is a 501(c)(3) public charity formed in the State of Texas in 2014.
 The organization is formed in honor of Jackson Wallace, affectionately known as J-Bird, who fought a fatal form of Leukodystrophy called Krabbe Disease.

-The organization is dedicated to raising awareness about Krabbe, advocating for expanded newborn screening, contributing to research aimed at improving treatment options and improved outcomes for those affected by Krabbe, and supporting families affected by Leukodystrophy.
+The organization is dedicated to raising awareness about Krabbe and the critical role of newborn screening, supporting families affected by Leukodystrophy, and contributing to research aimed at improving treatment options and improved outcomes for those affected by Krabbe.

 Please take a few minutes while you are here to learn more about Krabbe and other Leukodystrophies, how the diseases impact affected patients, and the critical role that early diagnosis through newborn screening plays.
 These are rare genetic disorders, and your voice is a powerful tool in raising awareness.